mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_toolbar.md

 ---
-title: Creating and deploying plugin toolbars
+title: Creating and deploying plug-in toolbars
-description: This guide covers the creation and deployment of plugin toolbars.
+description: This guide covers the creation and deployment of plug-in toolbars.
 author: dale@mcneel.com
 apis: ['RhinoCommon']
 languages: ['C#']